Goal #5

 Achieve gender equality and empower all women and girls

-• Gender equality in our education and teaching and a suite of women mentoring and women’s pre-university programs
+• Gender equality in our education and teaching and a suite of women's mentoring and pre-university programs

 • Partnerships that champion gender equity and human rights